pranshu1200/SLOW-HTTP-HEADER-ATTACK-ON-APACHE-SERVER/README.md

     Press enter to start the attack

  # Log Info
+    Initial Latency to access web page
-    Displays when the connections are opened, the time of sending new set of headers and the when does a timeout occurs.
+    Displays when the connections are opened
+    The time of sending new set of incomplete headers The when does a timeout occurs.